Jiaxin-Ye/DepMamba/README.md

 We use the [D-Vlog](https://doi.org/10.1609/aaai.v36i11.21483) and [LMVD](https://arxiv.org/abs/2407.00024) dataset, proposed in this paper.
 For the D-Vlog dataset, please fill in the form at the bottom of the [dataset website](https://sites.google.com/view/jeewoo-yoon/dataset), and send a request email to the [author](mailto:yoonjeewoo@gmail.com).
 For the LMVD dataset, please download features on the released [Baidu Netdisk website](https://pan.baidu.com/s/1gviwLfbFcRSaARP5oT9yZQ?pwd=tvwa) or [figshare](https://figshare.com/articles/dataset/LMVD/25698351).

 Following D-Vlog's setup, the dataset is split into train, validation and test sets with a 7:1:2 ratio.
 For the LMVD without official splitting, we randomly split the LMVD with an 8:1:1 ratio and the specific division is stored in `./datasets/lmvd_labels.csv'.

+Furthermore, you can run ``extract_lmvd_npy.py`` to obtain .npy features to train the model.

 ### 5. Training and Testing